-A consideration for future infill along the corridor is preserving existing buildings, shown in white, that are not presently historic structures, but contribute to the overall character of the corridor.
+A consideration for future infill along the corridor is preserving existing buildings, shown in light gray, because many are historically significant buildings that contribute to the overall character of the corridor.
 The existing, established grid network of streets in the area along Columbia Avenue should be preserved to support infill and redevelopment.